What happened that day?

 Just before the force commenced to retire, Trooper McCrae was wounded and his horse killed.
 Farrier-Major Hardham at once went, under a heavy fire, to his assistance, dismounted, and placed him on his own horse, and ran alongside until he had guided him to a place of safety.

 In the First World War Hardham served as a captain in the Wellington Mounted Rifles Regiment of the NZEF in Egypt and at Gallipoli, where he was severely wounded in 1915.
-He returned to active service in Palestine in 1918
+After recovering he re-enlisted and returned to active service in Palestine in 1918.

-Hardham played for the Petone rugby club and represented Wellington on more than 50 occasions.
+A stalwart of the Petone rugby club, Hardham played more than 50 matches for Wellington.
 The ‘fast dashing forward, full of go from kick-off to cease play’, played in Wellington’s successful 1904 challenge against Auckland for the new Ranfurly Shield.
 Hardham later became heavily involved in rugby administration in Wellington and is remembered in the name of a club rugby trophy that is still contested.

 Hardham contracted malaria while serving in the Middle East.
 He died in Wellington on 13 April 1928, aged 51.
 He is buried in Karori Soldiers’ Cemetery.